openearth/xbeach-docs/docs/xbeach_manual.rst

 To write a hotstart file during a simulation, the keyword :par:`writehotstart` can be used.
 With the keyword :par:`tinth` the output interval (in seconds) can be specified with respect to t=0.
 When :par:`tinth` is not specified, the hotstart is written at the end of the simulation.

-To start a XBeach model based on a hotstart file, the keyword :par:`hotstart` must be set to 1.
+To start an XBeach model based on a hotstart file, the keyword :par:`hotstart` must be set to 1.
 The :par:`hotstartfileno` keyword can be used to select the hotstart file number to initialize the simulation.
-For example, when 6 hotstart files are generated in a previous simulation, :par:`hotstartfileno` can be set to 1 till 6.
+For example, when 6 hotstart files are generated in a previous simulation, :par:`hotstartfileno` can be set to 1 to 6.

 This functionality is a beta feature and not fully tested.